go-swagger/go-swagger/docs/content/generate/spec.md

 //go:generate swagger generate spec
 ```

+The command requires a main package or file and it wants your code to compile.
+It uses the go tools loader to load an
+application and then scan all the packages that are in use by the code base.
+This means that for something to be discoverable it needs to be reachable by a codepath triggered through the main
+package.

 #### Parsing rules

 This command relies heavily on the way godoc works!
 This means you should be very aware of all the things godoc